joonaspessi/AdventOfCode2021/README.md

 - Part01 was simple 2-dimensional vector iteration with a little twist checking neighbour values
 - RUST + VIM + ANSIKEYBOARD still feels painful
 - Second part was quite simple to implement with recursive algrothm.
 Not sure how I should include mutable parameter in recursive functions.

+### Day10 ⭐⭐

+- Parenthesis matching.
+Simple problem if you know the algorithm.
+From last year it was easy to call the stack based [algorithm](https://www.geeksforgeeks.org/check-for-balanced-parentheses-in-an-expression/)
+- Part02 was direct continuation for part01 where you just had to to inspect the remaining stack, reverse order and add completing parenthesis.
+- little bit effort to calculate the last score.